|Chehalem Park and Recreation District||Serving Newberg & Dundee, Oregon since 1967|

 Level 5/6: This class is a blend of two levels.
 Course prerequisites: twenty-five yards of both front crawl and back crawl; 15 yards of breaststroke; twelve yards of elementary backstroke.
 To be considered Level 6, students must be able to swim fifty yards of front crawl, and back crawl; twenty-five yards of elementary backstroke and breaststroke; tread water for two minutes.
 Continued development in six different strokes, diving, water safety, and treading water.
 Alternate options at this level include swim team, water polo, junior lifeguard, and junior swim instructor.

 Junior Swim Instructor: The purpose of the Junior Swim Instructor course is to provide training for those youth (ages 11 - 15 years) who swish to assist WSI certified swim instructors in the teaching of swim lessons.
 Course includes 10 hours of instruction covering clerical, instructional, maintenance and supervisory duties of the Junior Instructor.
 Candidates will have an opportunity to assist with our summer swim lesson program for hands on experience and can become part of our volunteer Jr Instructor roster.

 Junior Lifeguard: This is a pre-lifeguard training course designed for tweenageers (ages 11 - 14 years) who want to learn skills in lifesaving, lifeguarding and pool operation.
-Course curriculum will include drowning prevention, stroke instruction, back injuries, general first aid, water chemistry, boating safety, lifeguard procedures and more.
+Course curriculum will include drowning prevention, stroke instruction, back injuries prevention and treatment, general first aid, water chemistry, boating safety, lifeguard procedures and more.
 Students will receive a t-shirt and assist our lifeguards during public swim sessions.